 Not all the white horses are in Britain.
-There are or were at least five in other countries, and these are listed below.
+There are or were at least six in other countries, and these are listed below.
 Any further information about these, and any information about any foreign white horse not listed here, would be greatly appreciated.
 Contact

 Bloemfontein white horse, Free State, South Africa